watir/watirbook/elements/button.md

     onclick="document.getElementById('click-me').innerHTML='clicked';">
     click me</button>

-The `onclick` part makes sure the button changes it's text from *click me* to *clicked* when it is clicked, so you can see if the code you are trying out actually works.
+The `onclick` part makes sure the button changes it's text from *click me* to *clicked* when clicked, so you can see if the code you are trying out actually works.

 Open IRB, require watir-webdriver, open the browser and open `button.htm`.
 If you do not know how to do that, please read *Link* chapter.
 I have explained it there.
 Since I have also gone into great detail there how to access links, I will assume that you are familiar with all that stuff, and here I will just talk about things that are different for buttons.
 Take a look at *Button* table in *Reference* chapter for more examples.